 Magnesium — which comes from the obsolete root word magnes, which was used to mean magnet or magnetic power — may not be the most present mineral in our bodies in terms of its quantity, but it’s certainly one of the most crucial to overall health.

-Magnesium is involved in over 300 biochemical functions in the body, such as regulating heartbeat rhythms and helping neurotransmitter functions, which is why hypomagnesemia (another name for magnesium deficiency) is something you really want to avoid.
+Magnesium benefits include include involved in over 300 biochemical functions in the body, such as regulating heartbeat rhythms and helping neurotransmitter functions, which is why hypomagnesemia (another name for magnesium deficiency) is something you really want to avoid.

 What Is Magnesium?

 Magnesium is an essential mineral and also an electrolyte.
 What is magnesium used for in the human body?
 Some of the main functions of magnesium include:

 - Regulating blood pressure

 - Supporting growth and development in babies and children

 - Supporting proper function of nerves, muscles, and tissue